mitre/astute-canary-SCT/README.md

 While this was built with the COVID-19 pandemic in mind, it could easily be adapted for other health crisis or general use.
 At this time, this source code is front-end only, and will require building out of any kind of backend, database and authentication needed for your use case.

+## Requirements
+<code>node</code> - at least v10.13 We recommend you have the latest LTS version installed
+<code>npm</code> - we were running v7.5.3 at the time of development

 ## Build Setup

 ```bash